 Currently, Victoria creates tasty treats in her tiny kitchen, in New York City, for all to enjoy and on weekends she explores Fairfield County where has a second home.
 Victoria has shared her recipes with others and now you can enjoy the Tiny New York Kitchen recipe collection, too!
 Victoria is a member of Culinary Historian’s of New York and also a member of the Association for the Study of Food and Society.

 Victoria is published in Hearst Newspapers, Greenwich Free Press, New Canaanite, Patch Connecticut, Patch Brooklyn, Patch Westchester County, Caribbean Star News, Showcase Magazine, XPOZ Magazine, Connex List Magazine, I-Jonz Magazine, and TCHAD Magazine.
+Victoria has also been a frequent guest on Sirius Satellite Radio.

 Tiny New York Kitchen is an underwriter of NPR’s Western Swing & Other Things.